 a gas pipeline from Iran to India, through Pakistan, with a possible extension to China.
-All three governments have appeared committed to the \$4 billion to \$7 billion project, which was planned to begin construction in 2007 and to be completed by 2010.
-However, press reports say India has not attended two recent meetings on the project, possibly suggesting its interest is waning.
-The three countries have not reached firm agreement on all the various issues, including a pricing formula, pipeline routing, transportation tariffs, pipeline security, and the Indian and Pakistani split of the gas supplies.
+All three governments have appeared committed to the \$4 billion to \$7 billion project, which will take about three years to complete after work begins.
+Press reports say India did not sign a reported "finalization" of a deal on the project, signed by Iran and Pakistan on November 11, 2007.
+The two countries reportedly are requiring that India decide within a few months whether or not it will join the project; previously, the three countries had difficulty agreeing on such issues as a pricing formula, pipeline routing, transportation tariffs, pipeline security, and the Indian and Pakistani split of the gas supplies.
 U.S. officials, including Secretary of State Rice, have on several occasions "expressed U.S. concern" about the pipeline deal or have called it "unacceptable," but no U.S. official has stated outright that it would be sanctioned.

 ISA is not the only mechanism available to the United States to try to limit investment in Iran.
 U.S. officials are having some success persuading European governments to limit new export credits guarantees to Iran, and to persuade European banks not to provide letters of credit for exports to Iran or to process dollar transactions for Iranian banks.
 This result is due not only to U.S. diplomacy but also to U.S. presentations of the financial risk posed by providing credit to Iran.
-The latest success of the policy came with an announcement in July 2007 by Deutsche Bank that it would seek no new business with Iran.
 The restrictions on financing are, according to Iranian and outside observers, making it more difficult to fund energy industry and other projects in Iran.
+British Prime Minister Gordon Brown said on November 12, 2007 that Britain might propose, as part of a new U.N.
+Security Council Resolution addressing Iran's nuclear program, a worldwide ban on financing of energy projects in Iran - the equivalent of a worldwide adoption of the principles of ISA - and possibly a ban on all financial dealings with Iran's banks.
+Some have speculated that the U.N.
+Security Council - or a coalition of countries acting outside the Council - might impose at some point a worldwide ban on gasoline sales to Iran.
+On October 25, 2007, several major Iranian banks (Saderat, Melli, Mellat, and related banks) were designated by the Bush Administration, along with Revolutionary Guard and Guard business entities, as ineligible to deal with U.S. persons (or banks) under Executive order 13224 (terrorism supporting entities) and Executive order 13382 (proliferation entities).

-Proposed Further Amendments
+Proposed Further Amendments in the 110th Congress